-- Try to see the perspective of the customer
+- Try to see things from the perspective of customers

 This skill finds usage when you’re dealing with difficult customers.
-It is the ability to understand the point they are trying to make without losing your cool.
+It’s the ability to understand the point they are trying to make without losing your cool.

 Customer service teams should show the courage to keep listening and focusing on their customers regardless of how unhappy, frustrated, or angry the customers are.
 In the end, they will earn respect from their customers for bearing with them.

-No matter how highly you think of your customers and what amazing customer service ideas you have for them, you can’t deliver on them if you are bad at managing time.
+No matter how highly you think of your customers and what amazing customer service ideas you have for them, you won’t be able to deliver on them if you are not great at managing time.